skmin-lab/unixmd/docs/source/objects/qm/main.rst

 The propagation of molecular dynamics needs the information about potential enrgy surfaces.
 The object for QM calculator should be constructed in PyUNIxMD to evaluate the energies, forces and nonadiabatic couplings.
-PyUNIxMD interfaces with followings in current version.
+PyUNIxMD interfaces with the following in the current version.

 .. toctree::
    :glob: